jackallard17/REMIS/README.md

 # REMIS
-Source code for the Really Efficient Mass Inoculation System (REMIS) by Fungaia, a peristaltic pump/injector system designed for mushroom cultivation via liquid culture.
+Source code for the Remarkably Efficient Mass Inoculation System (REMIS) by Fungaia, a peristaltic pump/injector system designed for mushroom cultivation via liquid culture.